-The area surrounding Nelson and Eldorado Canyon was first home to the ancient Ancient Puebloan Indians, and later the Paiutes and Mojave tribes.
-Living peacefully for hundred of years, the Indians were intruded upon in 1775, when the Spaniards arrived in the canyon in their constant quest for gold.
+The area surrounding Nelson and Eldorado Canyon in Nevada was first home to the ancient Ancient Puebloan Indians, and later the Paiutes and Mojave tribes.
+Living peacefully for hundreds of years, the Indians were intruded upon in 1775, when the Spaniards arrived in the canyon in their constant quest for gold.
 Founding a small settlement at the mouth of the Colorado River, they called it Eldorado.
 However, these early Spaniards somehow missed the rich gold veins just beneath the canyon’s flanks, finding silver instead.
 They soon found that the silver was not in high enough quantities to justify their operations, and moved on.

 Seventy-five years later, in the 1850s, a new breed of prospectors began sluicing the many streams feeding into the Colorado River.